verbum-paper/verbum-paper/README.md

 Via Verbum Paper you can insert graphics for functions (eg 2nd degree functions).
 You can also insert LaTex code mixed in with your HTML code.

+You can also copy your math expressions to Clipboard.
+This way you can easily share your math equations with your friends :smiley:

 :bookmark_tabs: Table of Contents
 -----